How Eagle Valley Behavioral Health is building a new model for addressing mental health

 “Starting next year, they’ll have a new designation.
 But whatever that is and whatever requirements those are, you can rest assured we, with our partners, will apply for that, and we will get licensed under that new designation so we can continue to bring in as many financial resources as we can to this valley to ensure we have the behavioral health services to treat everybody in this valley,” he said.

-With all these changes, Busch said “all of the historic funding for CMHCs will be accounted for as the BHA plans the transition to the Behavioral Health Administrative Services Organization model.”
+With all these changes, Busch said “all of the historic funding for community mental health centers will be accounted for as the Behavioral Health Administration plans the transition to the Behavioral Health Administrative Services Organization model.”

 As such, as these providers receive their new designation, these models will “make funding determinations to ensure that there is an adequate and comprehensive safety net” across the state.